MauroVA98/ResNetModels/README.md

-# RetinaNetModels
+# ResNet Models
-A repository to download the trained RetinaNet Models
+A repository to download trained ResNet Models